 Prior to this season, Harvey Tattersall Jr sold the right to purchase the track to an investment group called Waterford Sports Center, Inc. One of the partners was George Korteweg, who formed the K Corporation with his two sons Dan and Wayne and leased the facility from Tattersall for the 1988 season while the sale was being finalized.
 The new regime immediately made their impact on the facility with various renovations – the most significant of which was repaving the track, which eventually gave the shoreline oval its unique two-groove racing surface which continues to provide exciting side-by-side action to this day.
 Other improvements included installation of a concrete armco barrier around the track's perimeter, a new pit catch fence, renovated restroom facilities and refurbished concession stands.

 The weekly racing format was also revamped as the the new Strictly Stock division was designed to give low-budget racers an affordable opportunity to compete on a weekly basis.
 The first event (a non-point 25-lapper during Blast Off '88) had four cars and was won by Hank Green.
 Their regular feature events ran at 15-laps, usually last on the schedule and postponed 8 times due to curfew throughout the season.
 2-time winner Bruce Adams earned the point championship by 20 points over 4-time winner Larry Barnett.
-Allan Wohlstrom, who won the Strictly's longest race of the year (50-lap portion of Autumn Excitement), equaled Barnett's win total to co-lead the division.
+Allan Wohlstrom won the Strictly's longest race of the year – a 50 lapper during Autumn Excitement.